ncor/atomic-di/README.md

 ### Singleton resolver

-The `singleton` function creates a resolver that contains the logic specific to singletons.
-This means that the singleton will only call the passed factory once, and will return the single instance created each time it is called.
+The `singleton` function creates a resolver that contains a logic specific to singletons.
+This means that a singleton resolver will only call a passed factory once, and will return a single instance created each time it is called.
 ```ts
 const getRandom = singleton(Math.random)
 ```